harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

 10. Back in the connector's **Delegates Setup**, select your new delegate, and then select **Save and Continue**.
 11. Wait while Harness tests the connection, and then select **Finish**.

-## Create a pipeline and add a Build stage
+## Create a pipeline

 Pipelines are comprised of one or more stages.
 Each stage has one or more steps that manage and automate builds, tests, deployments, and other important build and release tasks.
 To learn more about pipeline components, go to [CI pipeline components](/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics).

-For most CI pipelines, Build stages do most of the heavy lifting.
-Build stages are where you specify the end-to-end workflow for your pipeline: the codebase to build, the build infrastructure to use, where to push the finished artifact, and any additional tasks (such as automated tests or validations).

 1. Select **Pipelines**, and then select **Create a Pipeline**.
 2. Enter a **Name** for the pipeline.
 Harness automatically creates a pipeline ID based on the name.
 Once the pipeline is created, you can't change the ID.
 You can use the ID to reference subordinate elements of a pipeline, such as the names of variables within the pipeline.
 3. Select **Start**.
 You're taken to the Pipeline Studio where you can configure pipeline settings and add stages and steps to your pipeline.

+### Add a Build stage

+For most CI pipelines, Build stages do most of the heavy lifting.
+Build stages are where you specify the end-to-end workflow for your pipeline: the codebase to build, the build infrastructure to use, where to push the finished artifact, and any additional tasks (such as automated tests or validations).

-4. In the Pipeline Studio, select **Add Stage** and select **Build**.
+1. In the Pipeline Studio, select **Add Stage** and select **Build**.
-5. For the **Stage Name**, enter `Build Test and Push`.
+2. For the **Stage Name**, enter `Build Test and Push`.
-6. For **Connector**, select the GitHub connector you created earlier in [Prepare the codebase](#prepare-the-codebase).
+3. For **Connector**, select the GitHub connector you created earlier in [Prepare the codebase](#prepare-the-codebase).

    ![](./static/ci-tutorial-kubernetes-cluster-build-infra/ci-pipeline-quickstart-22.png)

-7. Select **Set Up Stage**.
+4. Select **Set Up Stage**.
 The Build stage is added to the pipeline.

 ### Define the build infrastructure